giannilmbd/dynare/doc/manual/source/the-model-file.rst

     .. option:: cutoff = DOUBLE

-        Threshold under which a jacobian element is considered as null during the model normalization.
+        Threshold under which a Jacobian element is considered as null during the model normalization.
 Only available with option ``block``.
 Default: ``1e-15``